 Every year, the Federal Trade Commission's Bureau of Economics hosts a two-day conference to bring together scholars working in areas related to the FTC's antitrust, consumer protection, and public policy missions.
-This year, the conference will be held on November 4 and 5, 2021 and is co-sponsored by the Tobin Center for Economic Policy at Yale.
-Conference participants will present their current academic research and discuss policy issues relevant to the FTC’s competition and consumer protection missions.
+In 2022, the conference will be on November 3 and 4 and co-sponsored by the Tobin Center for Economic Policy at Yale.
+Conference participants present their current academic research and discuss policy issues relevant to the FTC’s competition and consumer protection missions.
 At previous conferences, presenters have discussed topics such as mergers, intellectual property rights, innovation, privacy, consumer choice, and advertising and participants have included government and academic economists.
 More information can be found at http://www.ftc.gov/microeconomics.
 Links to previous conferences are below.

 Additional FTC Roundtables and Conferences